 Buy your entrance permit at the Visitor Center for $25 per car and be sure to grab a Park Guide while you’re there so you have a map of the park.
 Carpooling cuts down on the cost per person, but there are also a few days a year that the park has free admission.
-Your pass is also good for 7 days so it’s a great way to use up all that vacation time you have and visit more National Parks.
 You should also plan to arrive as early as possible if you’re going to visit on a weekend.
-It wasn’t too crowded when around 11am, but when we were headed back out about 3 the places we had stopped earlier had twice as many cars and people in them.
+It wasn’t too crowded when we arrived around 11 am, but when we were headed back out about 3 the places we had stopped earlier had at least twice as many people.

 Pinto Basin Road